Abhishk-S/Trial_PAMcode/README.md

-Functional renormalization group implementation of the Periodic Anderson/Hubbard Model.
+Python formulation (NumPy and SciPy) of functional renormalization group to solve a family of partial differential equations for Periodic Anderson/Hubbard type models.

-Languages: Python